Psychiatrie Test

 A 55-year-old man has presented very anxious for past 7 months.
 He believed that he acquired HIV transmission even though investigations showed that it was contrary.
 What is the most likely diagnosis?

 A 32-year-old woman presents with multiple physical complaints for the past four years.
 These include headaches, abdominal pain, dysmenorrhea, nausea, food intolerance and loss of libido.
 Most recently she has taken extended sick leave from work.
 These symptoms have been extensively investigated but no physical cause has been found.
-What is the most likely diagnosis?
+Which of the following goals of treatment is not correct for this case?

 A 54-year-old woman was referred from gynecologic ward to psychiatric outpatient department.
 She perceived a touchable mass with aching when she pressed it.
 She believed she had left breath cancer even though physical examination and investigations revealed no abnormality.
 She had been very distress for the past 8 months.
 Which of the following is the most appropriate intervention for management?